Explore how your team can use Hiver.

 8. Emails with Embedded Surveys: Including a survey link or embedding the survey directly in the email allows customers to respond to the Customer Satisfaction survey questionnaire directly from their inbox.

-9. QR Codes: Companies can display QR codes at physical locations or on products, which customers can scan to access and complete the CSAT survey.
+9. QR Codes: Companies can display rating QR codes at physical locations or on products, which customers can scan to access and complete the CSAT survey.

 10. Web Chat Surveys: During live chat interactions, businesses can send CSAT surveys at the end of the chat session to gather immediate feedback on the support provided.